Mount Tongariro: Geology

 and Ruapehu at the southern end of the North Island Volcanic Plateau.
 The andesitic eruptions formed Tongariro, a steep stratovolcano, reaching a height of 1978 m.
 Tongariro is composed of layers of both lava and tephra and the eruptions that built the current stratovolcano commenced about 275,000 years ago.

 Tongariro consists of at least 12 cones.
 Ngauruhoe, while often regarded as a separate mountain, is geologically a cone of Tongariro.
 It is also the most active vent, having erupted more than 70 times since 1839, the last episode in 1973 to 1975.

 Activity has also been recorded at other vents in recent history.
 Te Māri Craters erupted in 2012, for the first time since 1897.
 Red Crater last erupted ash in 1926 and contains active fumaroles.
-There are many explosion craters on the massif; water has filled some of these to form the Blue Lake and the Emerald Lakes.
+There are many explosion craters on the massif; water has filled some of these to form Blue Lake and the Emerald Lakes.

-The high altitude and severe alpine climate between March and October cause snowfall in the winter (there are commercial ski-fields at neighbouring Mount Ruapehu) and rain can freeze, causing verglas; in contrast in the mid to late summer, the mountains can be bare apart from remnant patches of snow in south-facing gullies.
+The high altitude and severe alpine climate between March and October allow snowfall in the winter (there are commercial ski-fields at neighbouring Mount Ruapehu) and rain can freeze, causing verglas; in contrast in the mid to late summer, the mountains can be bare apart from remnant patches of snow in south-facing gullies.
 Unlike nearby Mt.
 Ruapehu, no glaciers exist on Tongariro today.
 However, geomorphological evidence in the form of moraines and cirques indicates the former presence of mountain glaciers.
 Dating of moraines on western Tongariro show that valley glaciers were present at several times during the last glacial cycle, before melting away at the end of the Last Glacial Maximum approximately 18,000 years ago.